Winthrop, Western Australia: History

 Winthrop was originally a pine tree plantation owned by the University of Western Australia.
 The first blocks were sold in the early 1980s.
 After the first residents moved in, more blocks were sold off in a number of phases.
 Shortly after the first residents, a convenience store opened for business, which now includes a post office, IGA store and a florist.
 Soon the Winthrop Primary school and Winthrop village shopping centre were opened.
 Blocks were so sought after that many people resorted to sleeping near the sales office for up to a week just to secure a position.

-The name is derived from that of the first Chancellor of the University of Western Australia, Sir John Winthrop Hackett.
+The name is derived from that of the first Chancellor of the University of Western Australia, John Winthrop Hackett.
 There are very few reminders of Winthrop's past as a pine plantation, with scattered remnants of pine trees being the only indication.

 Transport

 Road

-Winthrop is bordered by 3 major roads: Leach Highway to the north, Murdoch Drive to the east, North Lake Road to the west and Somerville Boulevard to the south, which connects North Lake Road to Murdoch Drive.
+Winthrop is bordered by three major roads: Leach Highway to the north, Murdoch Drive to the east, North Lake Road to the west and Somerville Boulevard to the south, which connects North Lake Road to Murdoch Drive.

 The main local neighbourhood distributors are: Winthrop Drive, dividing the east and west of Winthrop, and Jackson Avenue, which passes both Winthrop Primary School and the Winthrop Village Shopping Centre.
-Winthrop Village Shopping Centre has been labeled Western Australia's 'Best Value Supermarket' by Today Tonight.
 Other minor tier roads include Hatherley Parade, Aitken Drive and Ten Seldam Circle.